DisCoTec/discotec.github.io/2025/satellite/ice.md

 As witnessed by the past editions of ICE, this procedure considerably improves the accuracy of the reviews, the fairness of the selection, the quality of camera-ready papers, and the discussion during the workshop.

-ICE adopts a light double-blind reviewing process, [detailed below](#submission-guidelines).
+ICE adopts a light double-anonymous reviewing process, [detailed below](#submission-guidelines).

 This year, ICE implements a two-round paper submission procedure, with the understanding that all deadlines are now firm, and that papers submitted during the second round will have less time for discussion and feedback.

 ## Submission Guidelines

-Submissions must be made electronically in PDF format via [hotcrp](https://ice24.hotcrp.com/).
+Submissions must be made electronically in PDF format via [hotcrp](https://ice25.hotcrp.com/).

 We invite two types of submissions: